pilotmoon/PopClip-Extensions/source/Messages.popclipext/Readme.md

 Uses the service identifier `com.apple.messages.ShareExtension` which pops open a share sheet.

 There is an alternative service identifier `com.apple.share.Messages.window` which puts the text directly in the messages window.
-But this services in only available on macOS ?? and later.
+But this service does not seem to be enabled always — I'm not sure why — so the extension was failing for some.

 ## Changelog